GAlexandruD/GAlexandruD/README.md

-- 🔭 I’m currently working on my next project
+- 🔭 I’m currently working on a new NextJS project

 - 🌱 I’m currently learning Typescript